-Going through a divorce is one the most stressful processes anyone could experience.
-The disappointment, the separation from your loved one, anger, sadness, there are so many mixed thoughts and emotional stages to overcome.
+Going through a divorce is one of the most stressful processes anyone could experience, the disappointment, the separation from your loved one, anger, sadness, the complexities of the financial settlement, there are so many mixed thoughts and emotional stages to overcome.

-In those moments, the last thing you want to deal with are numbers, financial issues, property settlement, and legal matters.
-But, to move on and start a stable, independent, new life, it is crucial to be as rational and thorough as you can, no matter how uncomfortable it may get.
+In those moments, the last thing you want to deal with are-numbers, financial issues, property settlement, and legal matters.
+But, to move on and start a stable, independent, new life, it is crucial to be as rational and thorough as you can, no matter how uncomfortable the financial statement may get.

 Start making plans on your own

 The separation may or may not come as a shock, but either way, try your best to prepare for it.

 It could be the first time in an extended period of time that you spend money on something without consolidating your partner, but break the barrier and start thinking like an individual, not a team player.